yousufalazad/shortening-url-api/README.md

 Follow the steps below to run this project on your local machine.

 1. Clone the Repository
-First, clone the repository to your local machine.

 git clone https://github.com/yousufalazad/shortening-url-api.git

 2. Install Dependencies
-Navigate to the project directory and install the dependencies using Composer.

 cd shortening-url-api
 composer install

 3. Set Up the Environment File
-Copy the .env.example file to .env.
+Copy the .env.example file to .env

-cp .env.example .env

 4. Configure the Database
-Open the .env file and configure the database connection with your database credentials.

-Example:
+Configure the database

 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1